');

 About Bridgeport, WV

-Bridgeport is a small community in West Virginia with a population of 9,292 residents.
-The median household income is $99,936 per year, which is above the national average.
-The median age in Bridgeport is 43.9 years.
+Bridgeport is a small town located in West Virginia with a population of 9,292 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $99,936 per year, which is 33% above the national median of $75,149.
+The median age of 43.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Bridgeport Ranks in West Virginia